 The temple presents a unique blend of art and spirituality, with pools of light and swathes of shadow, changing the colour of the marble from grey to gold as the sunlight shifts focus from time to time.
 The impressive exterior with its multiple shikaras and the extravagant interior with its mind-boggling array of pillars, magnificent domes, rangamandapas (halls), and the sahasrafana (cobra with thousand hoods) sculpture, combine to evoke a sense of awe and devotion.
 The temple reportedly has nine cellars in which the idols could be preserved in the event of a crisis.
 The ravages of time and the damages by invaders did much to erode the grandeur of the Ranakpur temples but recent renovation had succeeded in recapturing the original splendour.

 Inside the temple complex there are two temples devoted to the saints Neminath and Parasvanath.
 Sculptures of amorous couples are seen here.
-The Sun (Suryanarayan) Temple is dated to the 6th century, but the entrance to the temple was outside the complex, the road was deserted and lonely and nobody seemed to be going there, so Lakshmi and I decided to give it the miss.
-I am told there is a spectacular view of Suryadev driving his chariot of seven horses.
+The Sun (Suryanarayan) Temple is dated to the 6th century, but the entrance to the temple was outside the complex, the road was deserted and lonely, and nobody seemed to be going there, so Lakshmi and I decided to give it the miss.
+I am told there is a spectacular view of Suryadev driving his 7-horse chariot.